 While you will be automatically registered as a student, you will be required to register online for your chosen modules (courses).
 You will be advised at the Orientation Session as to how to do this.
 Module registration will usually open on the first day of lectures.

 A complete list of courses available to visiting students in the various faculties and departments can be found in the Visiting Student Academic Information Booklet - two editions are issued each year, one for semester 1 and full year courses, the other for semester 2 courses.
 You will find these booklets under the link Courses Available .
 You will not be permitted to register for any courses other than the ones listed in these booklets (unless you are a visiting Law student, in which case some additional courses may be on offer) .
 Information on course content is available on departmental websites or from your Erasmus academic coordinator at NUI Galway.
 Here is a list of Erasmus coordinators.

 NUI Galway operates the ECTS credit system, according to which a full year’s workload is weighed at 60 ECTS credits and a single semester at 30 ECTS credits.
 Your coordinator at your home university should inform you of the number of ECTS credits you are expected to achieve during your study period at NUI Galway, and should also advise you on the appropriate course choice.

 It may be the beginning of the semester before course timetables are finalised.
-You will most likely find them through the website or office of the relevant Discipline or School.
+Again your Erasmus Coordinator at NUI Galway will be able to advise you.

 Exams, Transcripts and Repeat Examinations